Fijishi-Enterprises/RS-Cross-Power-System/README.md

 This straightforward approach sparked many innovations — some driven by the necessity for commercial use, and others fueled by curiosity and research.

-Whether you're a pro needing free tools, a researcher wanting a real-world tested platform, a teacher sharing commercial-grade software insights, or a student diving into practical algorithms, GridCal's got your back.
+Whether you're a pro needing good free tools, a researcher wanting a real-world tested platform, a teacher sharing commercial-grade software insights, or a student diving into practical algorithms, GridCal's is what you were looking for.
 It's a high quality product made for all of us now and for the future generations.

 ## Installation